Positive trace polynomials and the universal Procesi-Schacher conjecture: Introduction

 \begin{cora} Let $\cQ\subset\Sym\R\mx$ be an archimedean quadratic module and $a\in\R\mx$.
 If $a|_{K_{\cQ}}\succ0$, then $a=q+f$ for some $q\in \cQ$ and $f\in\R\mx$ satisfying $f|_{\mat^g}=0$. \end{cora}

 \begin{proof} If $\pi:\R\mx\to\GM$ is the canonical $*$-homomorphism, then $\pi(\cQ)$ is an archimedean module in $\GM$ and hence $\pi(a)\in\pi(\cQ)$ by Theorem \ref{ta:put}(b).
-Corollary \ref{ca:freeput} now follows because the kernel of $\pi$ are precisely polynomial identities for $n\times n$ matrices. \end{proof}
+Corollary \ref{ca:freeput} now follows because the kernel of $\pi$ consists precisely of the polynomial identities for $n\times n$ matrices. \end{proof}

-The paper concludes with Section \ref{s:exa} containing examples and counterexamples, and an Appendix \ref{a:rey} where we present algebraic constructions of the Reynolds operator for the action of $\ort$ on polynomials and matrix polynomials.
+The paper concludes with Section \ref{s:exa} containing examples and counterexamples.
+In Appendix \ref{a:rey} where we present algebraic constructions of the Reynolds operator for the action of $\ort$ on polynomials and matrix polynomials as alternatives to the integration over the orthogonal group, which is of interest in mathematical physics \cite{CS}.
+Appendix \ref{a:ps} explains why the Procesi-Schwarz theorem cannot be used to obtain the extension theorem \ref{ta:hom}.